genghisjahn/tripeg/README.md

 1. `./tripegd` to run the solver for a random missing peg.
 1. `.tripegd 1` to run the solver for the top missing peg.
   1. You can enter an integer as a first argument to specify a missing peg.
 Pegs are numbers top to bottom, left to right.
 Valid arguments are based on the number of rows (the 2nd parameter).
   1. You can enter an integer that's 5 or greater for the number of rows[default=5].
 5 and 6 row triangles are solved quickly.
-8 row triangles are sometimes solved in less than a minute, but sometimes never return a solution.
+8 row triangles are sometimes solved in less than a minute([proof](https://gist.github.com/genghisjahn/6305d886454ffa87ed8efbf0a6ee949b)), but sometimes never return a solution.
 7 and 9 row triangles have never returned  a solution.
 A 10 row triangle has returned a solution a few times.
 Haven't tried anything above 10 rows.

 The solver will print out a solution to the console.
 * `+` is the peg that should be moved